forbesye/cs373/Flask_AWS_Deploy.md

 ***DO NOT PUSH THE SECRET KEY TO YOUR REPO!!!***

 The rest is pretty straightforward once you have the CLI installed.
 I followed [this guide](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/docker.html) to get it onto AWS.
+I'll summarize it below:

 You need to make sure you're in your `back-end` folder before you run all of this!
 Also make sure your `Dockerfile` is in the folder, as the CLI will look for it when you're creating your EB instance.